-The categories of sensitive personal data we may process are relevant medical information and information relating to Special Education Needs.
+In regards to children who attend nursery, we process relevant medical information and information relating to Special Education Needs.

 How long is your data stored for?

-Personal data relating to children, their families and staff are stored in line with the nursery’s Data Protection Policy.
-In accordance with GDPR, the company does not store personal data indefinitely; data is only stored for seven years after you leave the nursery or longer if we are legally required to do so.
+Personal data relating to children, their families and staff are stored in accordance with the guidelines in the Record of Processing Activities.
+This is available on request to firstname.lastname@example.org.
+In accordance with GDPR, the company does not store personal data indefinitely; data is generally only stored for up to seven years after you leave the nursery or longer only where we are legally required to do so.